State Board of Education Procedures Manual

 Members submit nominations to the board Election Coordinator before the September board meeting.
 The last agenda item on the first day of the September meeting is “Election of Officers for the Executive Committee” and members will vote in sequence on the open seats.
 All members of the Board may vote except student board members.

 Ballots will be cast, and votes will be counted, in the open seat sequence: beginning with the Chair (if applicable), Vice Chair and Members At-Large.
 The member elected Chair will be removed from the ballot for Vice Chair and Members At-Large if previously nominated.
 The successful Vice Chair will also be removed from the Member At-Large ballot if they were previously nominated.

 Per the Public Meeting Act RCW 42.30.060, ballots must be signed.
-Executive assistant Denise Ross and staff designee will count the ballots and the Election Coordinator announces the election results.
+SBE staff will count the ballots and the Election Coordinator announces the election results.
 Elections will be based on majority vote of the ballots and must constitute a majority of a voting quorum.
 Officers assume office at the end of the meeting at which they were elected.

 If any vote results in a tie, members will vote two additional times for that position until a nominee is elected by a majority vote.
 After three tied votes for an officer position, the election for that position shall be postponed until the next regularly scheduled meeting, at which time one final vote will be taken.
 If the final vote results in a tie, all candidate names shall be placed in a receptacle and the election for the officer position shall be decided by a blind draw of a candidate name by the Chair.

 Members can be nominated and serve on the Executive Committee if their board membership term is expected to expire before their Executive Committee position term expires.
 A new election will take place at the next regularly scheduled board meeting prior to the membership expiration date and the elected member will finish the remainder of the committee position term.
 Vacancies must be filled by the second regularly scheduled board meeting following the vacancy.